scrptkd/wg-easy-logger/README.md

 ## NGINX:
-go to the /nginx dir and open a terminal.
+go to the nginx directory and open a terminal.
 Type:
 `docker build -t nginx_docker -f Dockerfile .`

 run nginx: